CLIMATE CHANGE AND NURSING

 Listen to fabulous podcasts by our friends at Cool Solutions on a range of practical climate change topics.

 In California, CNEHJ is actively engaged with The Climate Center in support of a Climate Safe California Campaign.
-Individual nurses can endorse the campaign and join our CNEHJ nursing meetings on climate change 🡪 See the calendar for the next meeting.
+Individual nurses can endorse the campaign and join our CNEHJ nursing meetings on climate change.
+Go to our calendar for more committee information and how to join the next meeting.

 Food Waste

 The EPA has identified food waste to be a major contributor of climate change across all sectors.
-We must work to address food waste at all levels of food production from the source to the consumer level.
+We must work to address food waste at all levels of food production and distribution, from the source to the consumer.

 New Year’s Pledge Helps Millions Eat Healthier